mukaiizawa/Paren/man/man3/begin0.md

     (begin0 EXPR ...)

 # DESCRIPTION
-`begin0` evaluates EXPRs, in the order in which they are given.
+The macro `begin0` evaluates `EXPRs`, in the order in which they are given.

-Same as special-operater `begin(3)` except that it returns the evaluation result of the first EXPRs.
+Same as the special-operater `begin(3)` except that it returns the evaluation result of the first `EXPRs`.

 # RETURN VALUE
-Returns the evaluation result of the first EXPRs.
+Returns the evaluation result of the first `EXPRs`.

 # NOTES
-begin0 are typically used to evaluate one or more expressions with side effects and return a value that must be computed before some or all of the side effects happen.
+The macro `begin0` is typically used to evaluate one or more expressions with side effects and return a value that must be computed before some or all of the side effects happen.

 # EXAMPLES